amateescu/search_api_solr/README.txt

 Solr search server for indexing and searching.
 Before enabling or using this module, you'll have to follow the instructions given in INSTALL.txt first.

-The minimum support version for Search API Solr Search 8.x is Solr 4.5.1.
+The minimum support version for Search API Solr Search 8.x-2.x is Solr 6.6.
 Any version below might work if you use your own Solr config.
-For better performance and more features, 6.x should be used!
-The support for 4.x and 5.x is deprecated and will be removed in 8.x-2.x.

 For more detailed documentation, see the handbook [2].